Category Archives: 1952 Films

 Thanks to Crawford her pain and humiliation are palpable and her subsequent paranoia believable without overacting too much for effect.

-From a plot and pacing perspective, the film is never boring and contains many twists and turns and surprises galore which will undoubtedly keep audiences engaged.
-The action moves along in stellar form and never tires as the viewer will undoubtedly anticipate a cool ending.
+From a plot and pacing perspective, the film is never boring and contains many twists and surprises which will undoubtedly keep audiences engaged.
+The action moves in stellar form and never tires as the viewer anticipates a cool ending.

 Elements of Hitchcock emerge as a shaky hallway scene featuring a lumbering Lester approaches the camera.
 Closeups of the actors and the illuminating black-and-white lighting provide a glowing look to the film.